 The number of packets tested at each SNR point is controlled by two parameters:

 maxNumPackets.
-For meaningful results, these values should be larger than those presented in this example.
-As an example, the figure below was created by running a longer simulation with
+For meaningful results, increase the values used in this example.
+The figure below was created by running a longer simulation with